jfd02/TFT-OCR-BOT/README.md

 - Make sure you don't have any overlays on (Blitz, Mobalytics, etc.).
 - League & client must be in English.
 - 16:9 resolution borderless windowed is required in League, the game must also be on the main monitor (Use 1920x1080 for best results).
-- If the program crashes, create an issue with the error.
+- If the program crashes or not working, please read the FAQ first.
+If the issue still cannot be resolved, then create an issue with the error.

 ## INSTALLATION:
 1. Install Python 3.11.4 from https://www.python.org/downloads/windows/